akruszewski/gibl/manuscript/chapter3.md

    target previous-hash (current-milliseconds) transaction 1))
 ```

-We provide these functions
+We provide these structures and procedures:

 ```racket
 (provide (struct-out block) mine-block valid-block? mined-block?)
 ```

-And make sure we require all the necessary packages:
+And make sure we require all the necessary packages, at the top of the fiile:

 ```racket
 (require (only-in file/sha1 hex-string->bytes))